Dollaride - a mobility company for communities underserved by public transit.

 Training: partner with local driving schools to ensure drivers have requisite training and licenses (CDL)

-Pipeline Development: training drivers to become small business owners (operators)
+Pipeline Development: helping drivers become small business owners (operators)

-Support: continually upgrade tech platform & supply-chain partners to support transit network growth at scale/across cities.
+Support: continually upgrade the tech platform & supply-chain partners to support transit network growth at scale & across cities.

 8b.
 If applicable, which of the following scaling strategies have you launched?